 My main base was the Edinburgh office, although the nature of the job meant I was out of the office visiting farms or estates and attending training days nearly every other day.
 The first week saw me completing various inductions and training courses including the usual health & safety training but I also learnt how to use Galbraith's GIS (geographic information system) platform where layers of data are recorded onto a digital map of Scotland.
 By the end of the week I was helping set up the Galbraith trade stand at the Border Union Show.

 During the placement Galbraith had a number of agricultural properties on the market.
-I assisted with the sale of one farm in particular by taking prospective buyers around the farm cottages and answering any queries.
+I assisted with the sale of one farm by taking prospective buyers around the farm cottages and answering any queries.
 In addition I researched a variety of issues arising from the sale of farms including the new Basic Payment Scheme and various local planning policies and what this means for prospective buyers.
 Many farm sales go to a closing date and I assisted with two of these which included liaising with lawyers who are acting on behalf of potential buyers and ensuring any issues are cleared up.
-Therefore I have been able to interact with other professionals including lawyers and foresters.
-This is all invaluable experience which I would not have gained otherwise.
+I learnt many skills including professionalism and communication during this aspect of the job all invaluable experience which I would not have gained through university study.